 Over the last several decades the cost for private healthcare in Canada has risen.
-Costs have increased over 220 percent since the 1970s to a current annual total of about $1,800 per person.
+At the time this article was written in 2019, it was estimated that costs have increased over exponentially since the 1970's to a current annual total of about $1,800 per person.
+In a recent report in 2021 by Statista.com, the total health expenditure per capita has risen to a whopping $8,018.

 Private insurance supplements Canada’s primary health coverage.
-It picks up where government insurance plans leave off.
-Examples of services not covered are corrective lenses, home care, and medications.
+It picks up where government insurance plans have left off.
+Examples of services not covered by provincial governments health care plans are corrective lenses, home care, prescription medication, dentistry and almost all preventative and physiotherapeutic services.

 If you’re looking for supplemental Alberta health insurance, you have several options.
 This article details some of the major health plans available to Alberta residents.